LL-Pengfei/CS1010-AY1819S1-Personal/docs/unix.md

 ooiwt@pe111:~$
 ```

-If you do not have any regular files in your home directory, as you should when you first login, you should immediately return to the shell prompt.
+If you do not have any regular files in your home directory, as you should when you first login, you should immediately return to the bash prompt.

 !!! note "Rule of Silence"
     UNIX follows the _rule of silence_: programs should not print unnecessary output, to allow other programs and users to easily parse the output from one program.
 So, if `ls` has nothing to list, it will list nothing (as oppose to, say, printing "This is an empty directory.")